Jules Verne: Later years

-Though raised as a Roman Catholic, Verne gravitated towards deism.
+Though raised as a Catholic, Verne gravitated towards deism.

 Some scholars believe his novels reflect a deist philosophy, as they often involve the notion of God or divine providence but rarely mention the concept of Christ.

 On 9 March 1886, as Verne returned home, his twenty-six-year-old nephew, Gaston, shot at him twice with a pistol.
 The first bullet missed, but the second one entered Verne's left leg, giving him a permanent limp that could not be overcome.
 This incident was not publicised in the media, but Gaston spent the rest of his life in a mental asylum.

 After the deaths of both his mother and Hetzel (who died in 1886), Jules Verne began publishing darker works.
-In 1888 he entered politics and was elected town councillor of Amiens, where he championed several improvements and served for fifteen years.
+In 1888 he entered politics and was elected town councillor of Amiens, where he championed several improvements during the fifteen years he served in office.

 Verne was made a knight of France's Legion of Honour on 9 April 1870, and subsequently promoted in Legion of Honour rank to Officer on 19 July 1892.